BEN HELM, PRESIDENT

 Sophie attended Kingston Grammar School in London, before completing an undergraduate degree in Chemistry and Physics at Durham University.
 Following her retirement from competitive rowing, she embarked on a legal career.

 Sophie was the first female Captain of the Club, serving for two years from 2013.
 She followed a family precedent as a member of the Club and as a rowing champion.
 Her father is David Hosking, now an Honorary Member.
 He won a gold medal at the 1980 World Championships in the lightweight eight.
+Sophie was appointed a Henley Steward in 2017.

 LRC_Richard_Philips.png